 6.6 The methodology for considering and assessing risk scenarios, failure cases, failure frequencies and consequences is similar to that used to obtain individual risk levels.

 6.7 To carry out a site-specific societal risk assessment, the maximum distance over which the worst case event could affect the population in the vicinity should be determined, for example the site length combined with the escape distance for thermal radiation (see Figure 6).
-This is defined as the site interaction distance.
+This is defined as the site interaction plus the thermal effect distance shown on Figure 7.

 6.8 The accident scenarios which are relevant for the pipeline section within the site interaction distance should be listed and the actual population density within the area of interest should be determined.
 The frequency, f, and effect area for each accident scenario is then assessed at points along the site interaction distance, and the number of people, N, who would be affected, is determined at a specific location.
 This provides a number of f-N pairs, which are then ordered with respect to increasing number of casualties, N, and the cumulative frequency, F of N of more people being affected is determined, giving a site-specific F-N curve.